xiaokatech/obsidian-notes/README_en.md

-I want to help the open-source note repository: https://forms.gle/TeQUktn7GB3wyg6D6
+I want to contribute the open-source note repository: https://forms.gle/TeQUktn7GB3wyg6D6

 # How to use this notes library?